1. Observance of Regulations & Behaviour

 42. Units of Timing & Distance

-Where a finishing circuit is provided in a 12 or 24 hour event, it shall be the responsibility of the promoting club to show, on the result sheet, the mileage covered by a competitor who entered the circuit but retired from the event before his full time limit had been reached; his mileage to be taken as at his last known checking point.
+Where a finishing circuit is provided in a 12 or 24 hour event, it shall be the responsibility of the promoting club to show, on the result sheet, the mileage covered by a competitor who entered the circuit but retired from the event before their full time limit had been reached; their mileage to be taken as at their last known checking point.
 Where a competitor does not arrive on the finishing circuit, and for events where no finishing circuit is provided, the onus shall be on the competitor to make claim to the mileage covered.

 43. Reporting Accidents